Table of Contents

 {"count":1,"list":[{"id":"566275XXXXX","points":0.14,"number":"48XXXXXXXXX","date_sent":1603356627,"submitted_number":"XXXXXXXXX","status":"QUEUE","error":null,"idx":null,"parts":1}]}

-And after a while, you should receive an SMS on your phone!
+And after a while (depending on you carrier network), you should receive an SMS on your phone!

 What if the test was not concluded with success?
-The API will provide you with an error code to help you identify the reason for failure.
+Our SMS API will provide you with an error code to help you identify the reason for message delivery failure.
 All errors or explained in the Documentation.
 The most common are:

-• Error 14, Wrong sender name – wrong or inactive SMS sender name; check sender names in the Customer Portal;
+- Error 14, Wrong sender – wrong or inactive SMS sender ID; check sender names in the Customer Portal.

-A couple of errors are not shown by SMSAPI error notification (and they won’t be present in logs).
-It is because they occurred before the connection with the API of SMSAPI could be established.
+A couple of errors are not shown by SMS API error notification (and they won’t be present in logs).
+It is because they occurred before the connection with our SMS services could be established.
 The most common are:

-Many local restrictions (imposed by a country or even a carrier!) regulate sender name management.
+Many local restrictions (imposed by a country or even a carrier!) regulate SMS sender IDs.
 That is why we need to work case-by-case, usually filling out some paperwork if we want to use brand-specific sender names.
 So if you struggle with receiving SMS despite API giving you a success message, contact our support specialist for more info and assistance.